ringwormGO/ringwormGO/README.md

 Minimum max. speed of processor 1.10 GHz

 # Announcements / Updates
--Coming soon to Linux near you.
--Yes we are currently working to make all ringwormGO/Door applications accessible on Linux
+On 1.1.2022 most of ringwormGO/Door applications will be available on Linux

 # PICTURES
 3D PC Sandbox